 In seeking to achieve its investment objective, the Fund will invest, under normal circumstances, at least 80% of its assets, defined as net assets plus the amount of any borrowings for investment purposes, in long and/or short positions in fixed income securities ("80% investment policy").
 For purposes of the 80% investment policy, the Fund defines fixed income securities as including (i) bills, (ii) notes, (iii) structured notes, (iv) bonds, (v) preferred stocks, (vi) any other debt or debt-related securities of any maturities, whether issued by U.S. or non-U.S. governments, agencies or instrumentalities thereof or corporate entities, and having fixed, variable, floating or inverse floating rates, (vii) fixed income derivatives including options, financial futures, options on futures and swaps, and (viii) underlying funds (defined below) that invest primarily in fixed income securities, or (ix) other evidences of indebtedness.
 The Fund may invest in debt securities of any maturity or credit quality, including those rated below investment grade ("high yield securities").
 Below investment grade debt securities are those rated below Baa3 by Moody's Investors Service or equivalently by another nationally recognized statistical rating organization ("NRSRO").
-The Fund may invest in underlying funds such as mutual funds (including money market funds), exchange traded funds ("ETFs") and inverse ETFs (collectively, "Underlying Funds").
+The Fund may invest in affiliated mutual funds, and affiliated mutual funds (including money market funds), exchange traded funds ("ETFs") and inverse ETFs (collectively, "Underlying Funds").

-The Fund may invest up to 20% of its net assets in equity index futures.
+The Fund may invest up to 20% of its net assets in equity index futures or equities.
 Equity index futures are utilized by the Fund when the Fund's Adviser believes that doing so is attractive from a risk/reward analysis perspective.
 The Fund may invest in equity index futures when doing so provides greater efficiency and lower cost than investing directly in equity securities and when such futures are attractively priced.
 The Fund may also purchase or write (sell) credit default swaps ("CDS") or credit default swap indexes ("CDX"), which are credit derivatives used to hedge credit risk and/or take a position on a basket of credit entities.
 Unlike a credit default swap, which is an over the counter derivative, a CDX may be exchange traded, or sold over the counter.
 Each CDX is designed to track a basket of credit entities, which may be standard or customized.
 This means that it may be more liquid than a credit default swap, and it may be cheaper to hedge the Fund's portfolio with a CDX than it would be to buy many single name credit default swaps to achieve a similar effect.
+The Fund may also purchase or write (sell) CDX swaptions, which are options to sell or buy credit protection on a specific reference by entering into a pre-defined swap agreement by some specified date in the future.
 The Fund may also purchase or sell total return swaps or invest in inverse ETFs to hedge its long positions.
 The Fund may also use derivative transactions to create investment leverage.
 For example, the Fund may use total return swaps or CDX to take indirect long or short positions on equity or fixed income indices, equity or fixed income securities, or currencies.